 When such problems are handled on a computer, the geometry of the region is an important issue.
-A standard technique is to sprinkle the region and its boundary with many sample points, at which a solution is to be computed.
+For physically important problems, the region is not the unit square, so modeling the geometry is not trivial.
+A standard technique sprinkles the region and its boundary with many sample points, at which a solution is to be computed.